 - Morbidity and Mortality conference, in which fellows review a recent case seen in the intensive care unit or inpatient wards during which an adverse outcome occurred.
 Fellows perform an in-depth analysis of potenital contributors to that adverse outcome, and how they could be mitigated for future cases.

 - Faculty presentations, in which attending physicians provide an in-depth review of a pulmonary/critical care medicine topic or present findings of their ongoing clinical research projects including background, study design, epidemiology, analysis of data and statistical analysis.

 - Senior grand rounds, in which graduating fellows present a topic of their own choosing, relevant to their trajectory during their three-year commitment to the training program.

 - Visiting professor presentations, in which distinguished faculty from around the country lecture on a topic in their area of clinical or research expertise.

-Core Curriculum Conference is presented weekly on Tuesday morning from 8:30 - 10:30 am.
-Faculty from around the institution present on a broad variety of topics pertinent to pulmonary disease/critical care medicine, targeted to the training level of fellows.
+Pulmonary / Critical Care Core Curriculum Conferences are presented weekly on Tuesday morning from 8:30 - 9:30 am, and from 9:30-10:30 am.
+Multidisciplinary faculty present on a broad variety of topics pertinent to pulmonary disease/critical care medicine, targeted to the training level of fellows.
 The overall content is organized to cover in more depth topics that are relevant to clinical practice and the American Board of Internal Medicine’s certifying examinations in Pulmonary Diseases and Critical Care Medicine.